Strategic Learning (STL)

 Designed to enhance the transition of transfer students to Baylor and beyond.
 Provides direct exposure to specific campus support services, personal and professional development advice and practice, academic success strategies, and day-to-day tools to navigate the rigorous curricular and co-curricular environment at Baylor.
 Will be offered as a New Student Experience (NSE) course.

-STL 1105 Individual Academic and Personal Success for International Students (1)
+STL 1105 Academic and Personal Success for International Students (1)

-Pre-requisite(s): Open only to international students who have been referred through ASP or by requirement of the student’s academic dean
+Pre-requisite(s): Open only to international students who have been referred through ISAS or by requirement of the student’s academic dean

-STL 1105 is a 1-credit-hour course that helps first-year international students develop tools for effective learning and productive self-management in the Baylor academic environment.
-Topics focus on strategies for notetaking, study skills, and test preparation, along with methods for dealing with time management, stress, test taking and anxiety.
-Students will meet with an instructor for individualized academic success planning and strategizing.
+This course is for academically at-risk international students to develop effective learning and successful self-management strategies in the university.
+Topics focus on notetaking, study skills, and English language skills, along with methods for dealing with time management, stress, anxiety, and motivation.
+Students meet weekly with an instructor for individualized academic success planning and strategizing.
+This course may only be taken once.

 STL 1200 Strategic Learning for College Academics (2)